Duugu/Sku/index.md

 - Fixed a bug with available quests for Undead characters.
 The list shouldn't be empty anymore.

 SkuAuras
-- Fixed an issues with "item use"/"item count" and "output once".
+- Fixed an issue with "item use"/"item count" and "output once".
 Should work as expected now.

 SkuNav
 - Fixed an issue with english localization of mailboxes.
 All mailboxes should now be available in waypoint and route lists.